khelina/T-cell-lineages-tracking/README.md

-2. The contents of this repository
+2. THE CONTENTS OF THIS REPOSITORY
 In this repository, you will find 2 folders: EXECUTION and MODELS.

 The EXECUTION folder contains the code for executing  sections of T cell movies containing 4 cells only, without occlusions.
 The reason why only one section is given is that the files with the weights of the rest of the trackers (Tracker-1, Tracker-2, Tracker-3 and Tracker-5) take up too much memory to be stored somewhere (Tracker-4 weights file is already 1.15 GB).

  The MODELS folder includes 3 files which I used for training Tracker-4, Segmentor and Refiner.

-3. How to run the algorithm
+3. HOW TO RUN THE ALGORITHM

 Step-1.
 Download folder EXECUTION from this repository.
 It contains 4 python files:
 •	execute-4.py